What is a 3rd pillar 3A?

 The main advantage of the bank is that each year you choose the amount you want to set aside, depending on what you have available that year, giving you great freedom.

-As there is no bank contract, there is no negative impact if you withdraw your third pillar 3A after just a few years (provided you are entitled to do so, of course).
+In banking, as there is no commitment on the amount or guarantee, there is no negative impact if you withdraw your 3A third pillar after just a few years (of course, you still have to meet the withdrawal conditions to be able to withdraw the money).

-Recommended for: unstable or uncertain financial situations and for 3rd pillars with savings of less than 10 years.
+Recommended for: unstable or uncertain financial situations and 3rd pillar savings of less than 10 years.

 What are the advantages of 3rd pillar 3A insurance?

-With insurance, you choose a fixed monthly or annual amount and sign a contract.
-With this contract, you get a contractual guarantee of of the minimum amount you will receive when you withdraw your 3rd pillar.
+This gives you a contractual guarantee. of the minimum amount you will receive when you withdraw your 3rd pillar.
 This amount is guaranteed even in the event of disastrous financial markets or company bankruptcy.
+You can also decide to forego this guarantee to increase your potential return, by accepting the risk.

 Insurance companies offer you life insurance linked to your 3rd pillar, which not only guarantees financial security for your family in the event of your death, but also reassures the banks when you plan to buy property jointly.